-- Students must meet the state assessment requirements - Students must earn a 2.0 grade-point average (GPA) on a 4.0 scale for all cohort years - Eligible courses are specified in the Florida Course Code Directory. - A computer sicence credit may not be used to substitute for both a mathematics and science credit.
+Students must earn a 2.0 grade point average (GPA) on a 4.0 scale for all cohort years and pass statewide, standardized assessments unless a waiver of assessment results is granted by the IEP team for students with disabilities.

+- \ Eligible courses are specified in the Florida Course Code Directory. - \\A computer science credit may not be used to substitute for both a mathematics and science credit.